filecoin-project/cpp-filecoin/README.md

 3. In case you want to connect to interopnet, build lotus with `make interopnet`
 ## Work with Lotus-CLI

-1. For proper miner work you will need a bls wallet, which can be made with lotus-cli by using the following command: `$lotus --repo "REPO" wallet new bls`, after the execution of this command you will revive the public address of your new account, and a private key in `<repo of youe working node>/keystore`.
+1. For proper miner work you will need a bls wallet, which can be made with lotus-cli by using the following command: `$lotus --repo REPO wallet new bls`, after the execution of this command you will revive the public address of your new account, and a private key in `<repo of youe working node>/keystore`.
-2. Also, you may need to put some Filecoins on your account from other addresses you may have, and you can do it  with `lotus --repo "REPO" send --from "SENDER_ADDRESS" "DISTANATION_ADDRESS"`
+2. Also, you may need to put some Filecoins on your account from other addresses you may have, and you can do it  with `lotus --repo REPO send --from SENDER_ADDRESS DISTANATION_ADDRESS`

 3. If you don't have any Filecoins or you want to get more, you can buy them on stocks with usage of you public address.